 You have only two hours to visit Orsay Museum before you go to the airport and take your plane?
 You want to see the museum without losing a day in it?
 What is the best way to visit the Orsay Museum and view its paintings and objects from the nineteenth century?
 Here are my tips about how to visit this wonderful museum without losing time or missing the most important things in the museum!
 Read on to find out the best way to visit the Orsay Museum!

 Buy your tickets in advance!

 First, if you don’t want to lose time, buy your entrance ticket before you go to the museum.
-You can buy it on the Orsay Museum official website.
-For children under 18 it’s free and also for young adults under 26 from the European Union, for them, you don’t need to buy a ticket.
+You can buy it on the Orsay Museum official website and on Tiqets website.

 If you have a ticket, you can enter through Gate C, which is just next to the main entrance and where there are less people than on the other gate.
 If you don’t have tickets and if the main entrance is full of people, you can go to the Orangerie, which is in the Tuileries Garden, just next to the Concorde square.
 Located on the other side of the Seine, almost in front of the Musée d’Orsay, at the Orangerie you can buy a special ticket which allows you to enter both in the Orangerie and in the Orsay.
 There are less people there, normally, so you will save time.

 Know how to get there